scikit-hep/awkward/docs-sphinx/reference/ak._ext.ArrayBuilder.rst

 .. py:currentmodule:: ak.layout

-ak.layout.ArrayBuilder
+ak._ext.ArrayBuilder
 ----------------------

-The low-level ArrayBuilder that builds :class:`ak.layout.Content` arrays.
+The low-level ArrayBuilder that builds :class:`ak.contents.Content` arrays.
 This object is wrapped by :class:`ak.ArrayBuilder`.

-(Method names in the high-level interface have been chnaged to include underscores after "begin" and "end," but that hasn't happened in the low-level interface, yet or possibly at all.)
+(Method names in the high-level interface have been changed to include underscores after "begin" and "end," but that hasn't happened in the low-level interface, yet or possibly at all.)